OfficeDev/VBA-content/VBA/Outlook-VBA/articles/navigationgroups-getdefaultnavigationgroup-method-outlook.md

 ## Remarks

-If the default navigation group specified in  _DefaultFolderGroup_ was deleted or otherwise doesn?t exist, it is automatically created if the parent **[NavigationModule](navigationmodule-object-outlook.md)** object supports the specified navigation group type.
+If the default navigation group specified in  _DefaultFolderGroup_ was deleted or otherwise doesn't exist, it is automatically created if the parent **[NavigationModule](navigationmodule-object-outlook.md)** object supports the specified navigation group type.
 An error occurs if the parent **NavigationModule** object does not support creating this navigation group type.

 ## See also